777Archer/customizing-texts/README.md

 # customizing-texts

-Created element with HTML5
+Created element with HTML5.
-Then styled the element with CSS
+Then styled the element with CSS.